william-warren/django-movie-theater/README.md

 To complete this project you will have to implement the URLs, Views, Models, and Forms as described below.

+I've added a command to seed the database with data based on the python benchmark project.
+If your models are correct, you can run `python3 manage.py seed_movies` to populate your database with those movies.

 To check your solution, I've provided a test suite that you can run with `python3 manage.py test`.